MichaelDylanBlanquicettCarvajal/MichaelDylanBlanquicettCarvajal/README.md

 ## About Me

 My name is Michael, I am from Colombia.
 I studied in a public school but thanks to a scholarship I won, I was able to apply for education at the best university in my country.
-I am currently working on my thesis project as final requirement for my graduation.
 I am very interested in the mathematics and structures behind algorithms and optimization, wich are my favorite topics in my field.
+Currently looking for a job so i can visit Mexico and also live there.

 ## Skills